LukasWillocx/Belgium/about.md

 This application visualizes Belgian demographic data from 2025 including:

-- **Population Density**: from national to regional to provincial and finally municipality-level
+- **Population Density**: up until municipality-level
-- **Popular Names**: most common names by gender, at all available levels
+- **Popular Names**: most common names by gender, at all available levels.
+These are not the names of newborns, but reflects the entirety of the population.

 ## Data Sources (2025)